pomerium/pomerium/docs/docs/client.md

 (optional)

 The local address and port number from which to access the service locally.
-If left blank, the client will choose a random port to listen to on the loopback address. <!-- Only ever port? -->
+If left blank, the client will choose a random port to listen to on the loopback address.

 In most cases, you only need to specify the port (ex: `:2222`), and the client will listen on all available local addresses.